Lula takes reins of Brazil, slams Bolsonaro's anti-democratic threats | Politics

 Bolsonaro, who left Brazil for the United States on Friday after refusing to concede defeat, rattled the cages of Brazil's young democracy with baseless claims of electoral weaknesses that birthed a violent movement of election deniers.
 "Democracy was the great victor in this election, overcoming ... the most violent threats to freedom to vote, and the most abject campaign of lies and hate plotted to manipulate and embarrass the electorate," Lula told lawmakers.

-PRESIDENTIAL SASH After the swearing-in, Lula left Congress in an open-top Rolls-Royce.
-He then arrived at the Planalto palace, where he walked up its ramp with his wife and a diverse group that included Chief Raoni Metuktire of the Kayapó tribe, a young Black boy and a disabled man.
+PRESIDENTIAL SASH After the swearing-in, Lula drove in an open-top Rolls-Royce to the Planalto palace, where he walked up its ramp with his wife and a diverse group that included Chief Raoni Metuktire of the Kayapó tribe, a young Black boy and a disabled man.

-Lula was then handed the presidential sash - a hugely symbolic act in Brazil that Bolsonaro had repeatedly said he would never do - by a Black woman.
+Lula was then handed the presidential sash - a hugely symbolic act in Brazil that Bolsonaro had repeatedly said he would never do - by Aline Sousa, a Black garbage collector.
 Tens of thousands who had gathered to celebrate on Brasilia's esplanade cheered as Lula wiped away tears.

 In a subsequent speech, he pledged to unite the polarized country and govern for all Brazilians.
 "No one is interested in a country on a permanent war footing, or a family living in disharmony," Lula said.
 "There are not two Brazils.
 We are one country, one great nation."

-He said his main focus would be on ending hunger and narrowing rampant inequality, while also improving the rights of women and attacking racism and Brazil's legacy of slavery.
-"It was to combat inequality and its consequences that we won the election," he said.
-"This will be the hallmark of our government.
-From this fundamental struggle, a transformed country will emerge."
+Lula said he would be fiscally prudent, but made clear his main focus would be on ending hunger and narrowing rampant inequality.
+He also said he aims to improve the rights of women, and attack racism and Brazil's legacy of slavery.
+"This will be the hallmark of our government," he said.

+Allies said Lula's new-found social conscience was the result of his 580 days in prison, Reuters reported on Sunday.
+TIGHT SECURITY

+Lula's inauguration took place amid heightened security.
+Some of Bolsonaro's supporters have claimed the election was stolen and called for a military coup to stop Lula returning to office in a climate of vandalism and violence.

 Now, he faces the daunting challenge of improving Brazil's stagnant economy while also uniting a country that has become painfully polarized under Bolsonaro.
 "A lot is expected of Lula.
 He'll have the difficult mission to restore normality and predictability in Brazil, and above all to rapidly deliver results that improve the quality of life for its inhabitants," said Creomar de Souza, director of Dharma Political Risk consultancy in Brasilia.